 "Replacing an old split system with a new one shouldn't require any new electrical work in most cases, so that would help keep your costs down," says Chris.

-However, the old piping will usually need to be replaced, as new systems may use a different refrigerant gas which operates at different pressures and requires different piping, or the old piping may be contaminated or damaged.
+However, the old piping will usually need to be replaced, as new systems may use a different refrigerant gas that operates at different pressures and requires different piping, or the old piping may be contaminated or damaged.
 For new installations, the warranties usually require new piping to be used.

 In some cases, it may be possible to reuse the existing piping after it has been flushed of any oil and refrigerant residues.
 Your installer can advise if this is the case, but make sure to check that the warranty will still be valid.
-Note that there might not be much cost saving between cleaning and reusing the old pipes vs installing new ones.

 "Installers are usually very busy during the main seasons," he says.
 "Don't presume you're going to be able to call someone and get them to come quickly to your house and do it all for you – there could be a significant waiting period, particularly if there's a lot of hot weather.
 It's also a good idea to get at least two quotes if you can."